Bernie McCarthy

 Bernard Francis McCarthy (21 August 1943 – 16 February 2019) was an Australian rules footballer who played with North Melbourne in the Victorian Football League (VFL).

 McCarthy was the eldest of three brothers from Yea who played in the VFL.
 The youngest, Shane, played at Geelong and the other, Gavan McCarthy, made two appearances for North Melbourne, one of them with Bernie in round five of the 1965 VFL season.
 A nephew, Matthew, was also a Geelong footballer and another, John, played at Collingwood and Port Adelaide.

+McCarthy played footy in four separate decades - the 50s, 60s, 70s and 80s.
+He attended Assumption College Kilmore from 1956 to 1960 and during this time he played in the firsts in 1958, 1959 and 1960.
+From here he moved to Yea Football Club in 1961 where he was runner-up in the Waranga North East Football Association Best and Fairest award.

+Drafted to North Melbourne in 1962, Bernie commenced his stellar career playing 148 games.
+Bernie was renowned for his marking and handball skill, although in his own words he wasn't “much of a kick at any time” but he was known for his willingness to move the ball on from a mark or contest at speed; a trait considered well ahead of his time which earned Bernie the nickname 'Bolter.'
+In one memorable game, round 16, 1969, McCarthy had 31 disposals, 11 marks and kicked four goals.

 A centre half-forward, McCarthy partnered John Dugdale as North Melbourne's key forwards throughout the 1960s.

+In 1967 and 1970 McCarthy was selected for the Victorian team.

-He finished the 1971 season at Victorian Football Association (VFA) club Preston and was one of the club's best players in the Grand Final loss to Dandenong that year.
+Achilles problems towards the end of 1971 saw him finish the season at Victorian Football Association (VFA) club Preston and was one of the club's best players in the Grand Final loss to Dandenong that year.